 EdmodoCon is a global professional development experience—one you can attend for free through your laptop or mobile device.
 Educators from around the world share inspiring stories and practical strategies from the best in the education community.
+At EdmodoCon 2020, I participated in the conference with a mini-presentation on how to make an interactive video in the classroom!

 Traditionally EdmodoCon has been a full day, live-streamed event where educators from around the world gather at Edmodo Headquarters to speak on educational topics and share their Edmodo stories.
 In response to the global pandemic, Edmodo has adapted the format for EdmodoCon into an ongoing professional development video series: EdmodoCon Global High 5s.